Epidemiologist • Public Health Communicator • Coder

 History Bee Quiz

-A fast-paced history quiz game with a leaderboard, built to help players review Frederick County, Maryland, and United States history under the pressure of a two-minute clock.
+A fast-paced history quiz game with a leaderboard, built to review Frederick County, Maryland, and US history against a two-minute clock.

 Approach